Iosif Vareikis: Early career

 he moved to Moscow and worked as a turner-toolmaker at factories.
 From 1911 he was involved in underground social democratic circles and eventually joined the Russian Social Democratic Labour Party (Bolsheviks) in 1913.

 In the summer of 1913, Vareikis and two other Bolsheviks founded a sports club in Podolsk with the aim of involving workers in revolutionary activities.
 With his participation, the football team of the Singer sewing machine plant was founded.

-In the beginning of the First World War, Vareikis published defeatist and revolutionary leaflets among workers as well leading and participating in many anti-government strikes.
+At the beginning of the First World War, Vareikis published defeatist and revolutionary leaflets among workers as well as leading and participating in many anti-government strikes.

-After the February Revolution he was elected a member of the presidium of the Podolsk Soviet, Moscow province.
-After the October Revolution he became an organizer of Red Guard detachments and became a member of the Yekaterinoslav committee of the RSDLP(b).
+After the February Revolution, he was elected a member of the Presidium of the Podolsk Soviet, Moscow province.
+After the October Revolution, he became an organizer of Red Guard detachments and became a member of the Yekaterinoslav committee of the RSDLP(b).

 From January 1918 he became the secretary of the Donetsk-Krivoy Rog regional committee of the Russian Communist Party (b) in Kharkov and the people's commissar for social security of the Donetsk-Krivoy Rog Soviet Republic.

 From June 1918 to August 1920, he worked as chairman of the Simbirsk provincial committee of the RCP (b) and was a member of the Revolutionary Military Council and the emergency commandant of Simbirsk during the defense of the city from units of the Czechoslovak corps.

 In July 1918, together with Mikhail Tukhachevsky, he led the suppression of the uprising of the Left Socialist Revolutionaries, and also made the arrest of the commander of the Eastern Front Mikhail Muravyov and his supporters.